 You’re getting married; congratulations!
 You want to look your absolute best, but you also want your groomsmen to look on point.
 You might be confused as to what your groomsmen should wear, and reasonably so, as a there are many styles to choose from.
 What you should know is that your groomsmen’s attire should be determined by three factors—that is, what you will be wearing; the theme or location of the wedding; and, budget.

-What you will be wearing is the first point to consider when it comes to what your guys will be wearing.
-Its important for your groomsmen to look their best, but you should not forget that it’s your wedding, and you’re suppose to stand out, just like your bride should stand out.
+What you will be wearing is the determining factor when it comes to what your guys will be wearing.
+Its important for your groomsmen to look their best.
+That said, you should not forget that it’s your wedding, and you’re suppose to stand out, alongside your bride.
 The key to a good groomsmen attire is for it to go with the groom’s—aka yours—whilst never stealing the show.

 Say for example, that you have chosen to dress yourself and your groomsmen in the exact same fabric, there should be distinctions in the way the suits are styled.
 For one, it is preferable for you to be wearing a three piece—lest you wear a tuxedo—because of the importance of the occasion.
 On the other hand, it might be preferable for the groomsmen to wear two-piece suits, as to differ from you.
 In the same line of thought, it would be more cohesive for all your groomsmen to be wearing the same ties or bowties, and for those to be different from yours; and the same goes for the dress shirt.

-Another possibility if you want yourself and your groomsmen to match is to have them dressed in the same fabric as your vest.
+You could also have your groomsmen match you by having them dress in the same fabric as your vest.
 That allows them to look different enough from you whilst sharing an element of your outfit.
-However, if you’re wearing a suit of a completely different fabric as that of your groomsmen, make sure it is one that stands out more.
+If you’re wearing a suit of a different fabric as that of your groomsmen, make sure yours stands out more.
 Need we remind you again, you’re the man of the hour and have to stand out as the groom.
 For example, you’re in a dark teal suit, your guys are in tan suits.

 If you aren’t wearing a tuxedo but also really don’t want to wear a three piece, we would advise you go with a peak lapelled suit, and in that case, your groomsmen should wear a notched lapel suit.